curto2/c/README.md

 # Curtó & Zarza
-Curtó is the first Generative Adversarial Networks (GAN) augmented dataset of faces.
+Curtó is the first GAN (Generative Adversarial Networks) augmented dataset of faces.
 A key step towards Artificial General Intelligence (AGI).

 Neil Armstrong — 'That's one small step for a man, one giant leap for mankind'